See Munkres (2000) §17, §30, §31, §32.

 2. Hausdorff () if distinct points have disjoint open neighborhoods.

-3. regular () if every closed set and point have have disjoint open neighborhoods.
+3. Regular () if every closed set and point have have disjoint open neighborhoods, and singletons are closed.

-4. normal () if any two disjoint closed sets have disjoint open neighborhoods.
+4. Normal () if any two disjoint closed sets have disjoint open neighborhoods, and singletons are closed.

 Clearly, + + .

-There are several niceties that we take for granted in metric spaces:
+There are several niceties of metric spaces that we take for granted:

 1. all singletons are closed;